What is ecommerce?

 - Before-and-after visuals – home décor transformations.

-5. Price with strategy
+5. Price with thought

 Many beginners try to do everything at the same time – launching ads on Facebook, Instagram, TikTok, Pinterest, and Google all at once.
 Instead of that, pick one or two platforms where your audience actually spends time, and master those first.